 Panorama, British Columbia

-Currently celebrating its 60th anniversary, the Powder Highway’s Panorama Mountain Resort is a seasoned destination for families and expert skiers alike.
+For more than six decades, the Powder Highway’s Panorama Mountain Resort has been a dream destination for families and expert skiers alike.
 There are plenty of lodges and townhomes available for short-term rental, but the real draws are the winter resort’s one-of-a-kind outdoor experiences, from heli-skiing directly from Panorama Village to snowmobile tours through old-growth forest.
 You can even book a traditional raclette dinner at a cabin that’s only accessible by skis or snowcat.

 Check out 10 quintessential Canadian dishes you need to try at least once.